spoonapps/docs/getting_started/tour_ii_-_a_web_application/tour_ii.md

 wget,7zip,node

 # Unlike Tour I, we have omitted the "owner/" namespace from image names.
-Omitting the namespace causes the Spoon IDE to first search for the named images on your local machine's image repository.
+Omitting the namespace causes Spoon Studio to first search for the named images on your local machine's image repository.
-# If it doesn't find a match locally, the IDE automatically searches images in the spoonbrew account on the Spoonium Hub, as it did in this example.
+# If it doesn't find a match locally, Spoon Studio automatically searches images in the spoonbrew account on the Spoon Hub, as it did in this example.
 ```

 In your container, make a directory for the Ghost web application.